Alpha Psi Lambda: History

-Foster positive relations between the Greek system, University/College Administration, and the outside community."
+Its national headquarters is located in Chicago, Illinois.

+Symbols

+The motto of Alpha Psi Lambda is "Together We Shall Seek the Noblest".
+Its colors are gold and white.
+Its symbol is the palm tree and its flower is the gold rose.
+Its mascot is the jaguar.

 Chapters

-Alpha Psi Lambda chapters note a "Founding Line" to recognize the initial class of chapter founders, which becomes the chapter's nickname.
+Alpha Psi Lambda chapters note a "Founding Line" to recognize the initial class of chapter founders.
 Collegiate chapters have been formed at the following schools.
 Active chapters are indicated in bold and inactive chapters are indicated in italic.